Cartus/cartus.github.io/index.md

 I am most interested in structures (tree, graph, etc.) from text.
 How to predict the structures and apply them to different NLP tasks.
 Currently, I am working on automated fact-checking.

+Feel free to contact me if your research lies within these or related areas!

 [[Github]](https://github.com/Cartus) [[Linkedin]](https://www.linkedin.com/in/zhijiang-guo-aa032837/) [[Google Scholoar]](https://scholar.google.com/citations?hl=zh-CN&user=8b-u3icAAAAJ)

 ## Publications